aeyakovenko/tower_sim/vote_subcommittee.md

 ```

 Voting subcommittee is composed of a **primary** and **secondary**
 committies.
-The voting epoch boundary occurs after N super root
+The rotation occurs after N super root increases.
+The
-increases.
-The child bank that detects the Nth SRI is what activates
+child bank that detects the Nth **SRI** is what activates the rotation.

-the rotation.
+Network should be stable with N = 1.
+Since the epoch boundary depends
+on the number of **SRIs**, it is not a fixed number of slots or a
+fixed number of roots.
+At N=1 the primary rotation is likley to
+take 1 root, and the secondary rotation likely to take many roots
+as the **secondary** catches up with the **primary**.

+The subcommittee rotation is computed before any vote processing
+as part of Bank creation.

 #### Primary Rotation